 I’m a professor and chair of the Department of Psychiatry and Behavioral Health at The Ohio State University Wexner Medical Center.
-I also hold the Charles F. Sinsabaugh Chair in Psychiatry.
+I also hold the Jeffrey Schottenstein Endowed Chair of Psychiatry and Resilience.
 As a psychiatrist, I am dedicated to treating the whole patient and understanding the connection between mental and physical health.

 Ultimately, I strive to treat each patient with respect and develop a treatment plan that is tailored specifically to each patient.
 Recommended care is based on the latest proven medical knowledge, along with the unique realities of each person’s current physical and mental health challenges.
 I also believe it’s important to understand an individual’s illness before, during and after completion of treatment to support lasting recovery or to help a patient restart or continue effective therapies.